ruimaranhao/MLND/capstone/report.md

 ### Implementation

-Four supervised machine-learning classifiers were used:
+Five supervised machine-learning classifiers were used:
 - Decision Tree Classifier from sklearn
 - Gaussian Naïve Bayes from sklearn
 - Support Vector Machine SVC from sklearn